sonyarianto/pocketbase-docker/README.md

 - Pocketbase expose port 8090 on container.
 - Please update `POCKETBASE_VERSION` on `Dockerfile` to the latest version.
 See at https://github.com/pocketbase/pocketbase/releases.

-## My scenario

-- I am using Nginx as a container.
-- I am using Pocketbase as a container.
-- I am using Cloudflare DNS.
-- My Pocketbase is run on a subdomain (pocketbase.xxx.xxx).
-- I setup Nginx as reverse proxy to Pocketbase container.
-- My Pocketbase container just exposed the port internally, not to host.
-- Nginx setup is connect to Pocketbase container.
-- My Pocketbase data saved on Docker volume so it will not gone when container removed.
-Just `docker inspect pocketbase-volume` for details.

 ## Docker Compose (typical scenario, for general purpose)

 This is for you that need to quickly spin up Pocketbase and run on localhost.